phalt/swapi/swapi/templates/about.md

 Star Wars and all associated names are copyright Lucasfilm ltd.

+This project is open source and carries a BSD licence.

 All data has been freely collected from open sources such as [Wookiepedia](https://starwars.wikia.com).